garrandall/popular-music-data/tracks/lost-one-jay-z-chrisette-michele.md

 I ain't a bitch but I gotta divorce them
 Hov had to get the shallow shit up off him
 And I ain't even want to be famous
-Niggaz is brainless to unnecessarily go through these changes And I ain't even know how it came to this
+Niggas is brainless to unnecessarily go through these changes And I ain't even know how it came to this
 Except that fame is
 The worst drug known to man